TheMarlboroMan/tile_editor/README.md

 - There's a bug in the selector of tiles-objects, try changing layers.
 - Fix tile page bug (try to switch pages with keyboard shortcuts).

+{
+	"<<START LAYERS>>":"",
+	"layers": [
+		{
+			"<<START ONE LAYER>>":"",
+			"data": [
+				{
+					"<<LAYERS HAVE TYPE, X AND Y": "",
+					"t": 1,
+					"x": 0,
+					"y": 2,

+				},
+				{
+					"t": 1,
+					"x": 1,
+					"y": 2
+				},
+				{
+					"t": 2,
+					"x": 2,
+					"y": 2
+				},
+				{
+					"t": 1,
+					"x": 3,
+					"y": 2
+				},
+				{
+					"t": 1,
+					"x": 4,
+					"y": 2
+				}
+			],
+			"<<LAYER METADATA": "",
+			"info": {
+					"<<THIS MUST BE THE ALPHA>>": "",
+				"al": 255,
+					"<<FULL LAYER H IN TILES>>": "",
+				"h": 64,
+					"<<CELL H IN PX>>": "",
+				"hc": 32,
+					"<<ADD A HORIZONTAL SEPARATOR EACH N CELLS >>": "", "hu": 8,
+					"<<THIS MUST BE THE TILESET INDEX>>": "",
+				"i": 0,
+					"<<FULL LAYER W IN TILES>>": "",
+				"w": 64,

+					"<<CELL W IN PX>>": "",
+				"wc": 32,
+					"<<ADD A VERTIAL SEPARATOR EACH N CELLS >>": "", "wu": 8
+			}
+		},
+		{
+			"<<START OTHER LAYER>>":"",
+			"data": [
+				{
+					"t": 4,
+					"x": 0,
+					"y": 2
+				},
+				{
+					"t": 3,
+					"x": 1,
+					"y": 2
+				},
+				{
+					"t": 8,
+					"x": 2,
+					"y": 2
+				},
+				{
+					"t": 4,
+					"x": 3,
+					"y": 2
+				},
+				{
+					"t": 3,
+					"x": 4,
+					"y": 2
+				}
+			],
+			"info": {
+				"al": 255,
+				"h": 64,
+				"hc": 32,
+				"hu": 8,
+				"i": 1,
+				"w": 64,
+				"wc": 32,
+				"wu": : 8
+			}
+		}
+	],
+	"<<START LOGIC OBJECTS>>":"",
+	"logic": [
+		{
+			"<<START LAYER>>":"",
+		"data": [
+				{
+						"<<SPECIAL PROPERTIES>>":"",
+					"p": {
+						"bearing": "1", "id": "1"
+					},
+						"<<TYPE>>":"",
+					"t": 1,
+						"<<X>>":"",
+					"x": 0,
+						"<<Y>>":"",
+					"y": 32
+				},
+				{
+						"<<H, FOR NON FIXED>>":"",
+					"h": 32,
+						"<<SPECIAL PROPERTYES>>":"",
+					"p": {
+						"map_id": "1"
+					},
+					"t": 2,
+						"<<W, FOR NON FIXED>>":"",
+					"w": 32,
+					"x": 128,
+					"y": 32
+				}
+			],
+				"<<START LAYER METADATA>>":"",
+			"info": {
+					"<<OBJECT SET INDEX>>":"",
+				"i": 0
+			}
+		},
+		{"data": [
+				{"p": {},
+					"t": 1,
+					"x": 32,
+					"y": 32
+				},
+				{"p": {},
+					"t": 2,
+					"x": 64,
+					"y": 32
+				},
+				{"p": {},
+					"t": 3,
+					"x": 96,
+					"y": 32
+				}
+			],
+			"info": {
+				"i": 1
+			}
+		}
+	],
+	"<<START MAP METADATA>>":"",
+	"meta": {

+	}
+}

+I can produce code that reads and saves this kind of format, however there are some things I'd like to think about:

+- Layers are separate for objects and tiles...
+And that's actually good, now that I think about it.
+Let's leave it like that.
+- Property names are somehow difficult to infer, but that can be easily fixed.
+- I don't like how custom properties are always strings, there could be a type which would be easy to implement in object types, but hard to implement in map metadata without using some kind of formatting or template...
+I could think about that as long as we have very well defined types, such as int, double, string and bool.
+	- The object files are no problem for this.
+	- The map files... well, I guess we could have a particular template for these and be done with.
+There could be optional and non optional properties in a file defined like this:

+beginproperty
+	name bearing
+	type number
+	default 90
+	comment Something something something endproperty

+- An object could be defined like this, which is a bit clearer than what we have now.
+More verbose, but also easier to parse and extend.

+beginobject
+	id 1
+	name start
+	w 32
+	h 32
+	size fixed
+	color 0,255,0
+	beginproperty
+		name id
+		type number
+		default 0
+		comment Something something something
+	endproperty
+	beginproperty
+		name bearing
+		type number
+		default 90
+		comment Something something something
+	endproperty
+endobject

+- An object could be defined like this, which is a bit clearer than what we have now.
+More verbose, but also easier to parse and extend.

+- The config file is horrendous:

+	T	logic.txt	#	|	logic.png	0	0	0	0
+	T	bg.txt	#	|	bg.png	0	0	0	0
+	O	gates.txt
+	O	objects.txt

+We could transform it into

+beginmapproperties
+	file logic.txt
+endmapproperties

+begintileset
+	file logic.txt
+	comment #
+	image logic.png
+endtileset

+begintileset
+	file bg.txt
+	comment #
+	image bg.png
+endtileset

+beginobject
+	file gates.txt
+endobject

+beginobject
+	file objects.txt
+endobject

+So, to sum up, I should start by creating code that reads the configuration file, property files, tileset files and object files.
+Each of these could share stuff, mainly the property types and some sort of parser which produces a "propertyname" or "verb" and its associated vaalue.